-Spend crisp fall days walking Kamloops' trails with golden hues of autumn.
+Spend crisp fall days enjoying Kamloops' colourful trails as they turn the golden hues of autumn.
+The best time to enjoy these trails is during the month of October.
 Here are 5 accessible trails ideal for the whole family - strollers included.

 McArthur Island Loop

-A hub of sports-related activities in the summer, McArthur Island in the fall is a peaceful leaf-strewn park.
+A hub of sports-related activities in the summer, McArthur Island in the fall is a peaceful leaf-strewn wander.
 The flat, paved path loops 3.1km around the perimeter of the island through golden deciduous trees.
-Take in the Butterfly Garden, free mini-golf course and free disc golf course along the way.
+Watch the wild ducks and marmots, enjoy the Butterfly Garden, free mini-golf course and free disc golf course along the way.